awesto/django-shop/docs/reference/inventroy.rst

 Products in **django-SHOP**, by default do not keep track on their quantity in stock.
 This is because the product model shall be as lean as possible, and properties shall only be added, if they are required.

-Arbitrarily reproducible products, simply don't need to keep track their quantity in stock.
+There are many shops which simply don't need to keep track their quantity in stock.
+Either because the products they sell are arbitrarily reproducible, or because they share their stock with an offline store and hence the availability is managed through other means, typically an ERP.

 However, for concrete products, keeping track of their limited number of pieces in stock, is mandatory.
 For this purpose **django-SHOP** offers two mutual exclusive product extensions.
-Without configured stock management, products are considered as available for eternity and in an infinite number of pieces.
+Without configured stock management, products tagged as "available" are considered as available until eternity and as unlimited in quantity.

 Product with Quantity